Circumcision: Economic considerations

 The cost-effectiveness of circumcision has been studied to determine whether a policy of circumcising all newborns or a policy of promoting and providing inexpensive or free access to circumcision for all adult men who choose it would result in lower overall societal healthcare costs.
 As HIV/AIDS is an incurable disease that is expensive to manage, significant effort has been spent studying the cost-effectiveness of circumcision to reduce its spread in parts of Africa that have a relatively high infection rate and low circumcision prevalence.
-Several analyses have concluded that circumcision programs for adult men in Africa are cost-effective and in some cases are cost-saving.
-In Rwanda, circumcision has been found to be cost-effective across a wide range of age groups from newborn to adult, with the greatest savings achieved when the procedure is performed in the newborn period due to the lower cost per procedure and greater timeframe for HIV infection protection.
-Circumcision for the prevention of HIV transmission in adults has also been found to be cost-effective in South Africa, Kenya, and Uganda, with cost savings estimated in the billions of US dollars over 20 years.
+Several analyses have concluded that circumcision programs for adult men in Africa are cost-effective and in some cases cost-saving.
+In Rwanda, circumcision has been found to be cost-effective across a wide range of age groups from newborn to adult, with the greatest savings achieved when it is performed in the newborn period due to the lower cost per procedure and greater timeframe for HIV infection protection.
+Circumcision to prevent HIV transmission in adults has also been found to be cost-effective in South Africa, Kenya, and Uganda, with cost savings estimated in the billions of US dollars over 20 years.
 Hankins et al. (2011) estimated that a $1.5 billion investment in circumcision for adults in 13 high-priority African countries would yield $16.5 billion in savings.

 The overall cost-effectiveness of neonatal circumcision has also been studied in the United States, which has a different cost setting from Africa in areas such as public health infrastructure, availability of medications, and medical technology and the willingness to use it.
-A study by the CDC suggests that newborn circumcision would be societally cost-effective in the United States based on circumcision's efficacy against the transmission of HIV alone during coitus, without considering any other cost benefits.
-The American Academy of Pediatrics (2012) recommends that neonatal circumcision in the United States be covered by third-party payers such as Medicaid and insurance.
-A 2014 review that considered reported benefits of circumcision such as reduced risks from HIV, HPV, and HSV-2 stated that circumcision is cost-effective in both the United States and Africa and may result in health care savings.
-A 2014 literature review found that there are significant gaps in the current literature on male and female sexual health that need to be addressed for the literature to be applicable to North American populations.
+A CDC study suggests that newborn circumcision is societally cost-effective in the U.S., based on its efficacy against the transmission of HIV alone during coitus, without considering any other benefits.
+The American Academy of Pediatrics (2012) recommends that neonatal circumcision in the U.S. be covered by third-party payers such as Medicaid and insurance.
+A 2014 review that considered reported benefits of circumcision such as reduced risks of HIV, HPV, and HSV-2 stated that circumcision is cost-effective in the U.S. and Africa and may result in health care savings.
+A 2014 literature review found significant gaps in the literature on male and female sexual health that must be addressed for the literature to be applicable to North American populations.